tom1209/Family-Health-Share/readme.txt

 -When clearing textarea in the family 'add new user' section after the first use of adding a new health condition, the text area will act like it is hold a null value
--Selectbox default value needs to reflect user input
+-Selectbox default value needs to reflect user input -Family Health History Page, save locally when user fills out form, for a certain amount of time